UK-Export-Finance/dtfs2/utils/README.md

 ### SQL DB Seeder

-The `sql-db-seeder` directory contains a script which seeds random data into the SQL database for utilisation reports.
+The `sql-db-seeder` directory contains a script which seeds random data into the MSSQL database for utilisation reports.

 You can run the SQL seeder directly using